Frazier Borate Revisited

 Second, when I built it, I wasn't bold enough using the vertical dimension; one of the things I'm pleased with, about the San Emigdio Canyon, is the strong vertical element of the deep canyon juxtaposed with a pretty tall mountain.
 Because there's more track and buildings on the Frazier Borate, I can't be quite as free with vertical scenery, but I think I can do better.

 Here's a view showing how it connects to the larger layout.
 I've included a spur that runs behind the mini layout and would probably be hidden behind a backdrop, providing storage for excess cars or even a full train.
-Note that I've changed the turnout at the lower left of the mini from a Y to a right, and used the Y where the storage track branches off:

 Comments